Hacking-the-Cloud/hackingthe.cloud/content/aws/enumeration/account_id_from_ec2.md

 ---
 author: Phil Massyn
-title: Enumerate AWS Account ID from an ec2 instance
+title: Enumerate AWS Account ID from an EC2 Instance
 description: With access to an ec2 instance, you will be able to identify the AWS account it runs in.
 ---